UPDATE 1-UK Stocks-Factors to watch on June 8

 (Adds company news items, futures)

-June 8 Britain's FTSE 100 futures 0.17 percent higher ahead of the cash market open.
+June 8 (Reuters) - Britain's FTSE 100 futures 0.17 percent higher ahead of the cash market open.

 * ELECTIONS: Prime Minister Theresa May is on course to increase her majority in parliament in Britain's election on Thursday, opinion polls showed on Wednesday, suggesting her gamble to call the vote to bolster her position in Brexit negotiations will pay off.